 Communication & Mass Media Complete offers access to journals covering communication, mass media, linguistics, discourse, rhetoric, sociolinguistics, communication theory, language, logic, organizational communication and other closely related fields of study.

-Searching Web of Knowledge will automatically search the contents of this database.
+Searching Web of Science will automatically search the contents of this database.